Scorsese awaits next film by director of South Korea's Oscar-winning 'Parasite'

 “He told me to take rest, but just a little bit of it and get back to work, as he is awaiting my next movie,” Bong said, describing the contents of the letter.

-“I read the letter this morning and it was an honor,” Bong told a news conference with the film’s cast and crew in Seoul, the South Korean capital.
+“I read the letter this morning and it was an honour,” Bong told a news conference with the film’s cast and crew in Seoul, the South Korean capital.

 While accepting the best director award at the Oscars, Bong turned his speech into a tribute to Scorsese, who had been nominated for mob drama “The Irishman”, invoking the latter’s statement, “The most personal is the most creative.”